-There are certain things we tend to do that are bad for our brains.
+We tend to do certain things that are bad for our brains.
 So what are the worst habits for the brain?
-Here's a starting place of things to replace and form healthier habits.
+Here's a starting place for things to replace and form healthier habits.

 #1: Avoid junk food and replace unhealthy snacks and meals.

 Replace unhealthy snacks and fast food meals with healthy, well-balanced meals filled with vitamins, minerals, and protein.
 Avoid foods high in sugar, nitrates, and preservatives.

 #2 Replace chemicals with natural cleaners and essential oils.